 Could the end times include a similar alien deception?
 The Bible doesn’t directly address the issue, but it is certainly plausible, for a variety of reasons.
 First, the Bible tells us that the world will unite under the power of the Antichrist.
 In order to achieve an agreement between all the world’s religions, it would make sense for the “uniter” to come from an entirely new source—an extraterrestrial source.
 It is hard to imagine one religion becoming head of all the others, unless new, unearthly knowledge were the source of the appeal and power of the new “religion.”
 This would be in keeping with past deceptions and would be a very effective way to deceive a large number of people.

 Second, this deception could provide an answer to the problem of earth’s origins.
 The scientific theory that the evolution of life on earth was spontaneously generated still has no answer for life’s beginnings.
 There is evidence for a “big bang,” but that still doesn’t explain what caused the big bang to occur.
 If alien beings arrived and gave us an extraterrestrial explanation for life on earth, the origins of the world religions, and even the origins of our planet, it would be very persuasive.

-Lastly, if demons manifesting as aliens are part of the end times, we should remember that they, too, are created beings, subject to a sovereign God, and ultimately answerable to Him.
-Whether in alien form or not, the descriptions of demons in Revelation are frightening (Revelation 9:1-12), but we should not fear those who can kill the body, but only Him who can kill the body and the soul in hell (Matthew 10:28).
+Lastly, if demons manifesting as aliens are part of the end times, we should remember that they, too, are created beings subject to a sovereign God and ultimately answerable to Him.
+Whether in alien form or not, the descriptions of demons in Revelation are frightening (Revelation 9:1-12), but we should not fear those who can only kill the body.
+Instead, we should only fear the One who can kill the body and the soul in hell (Matthew 10:28).
 No matter what happens to us on the earth, we should trust that the Lord is the Savior, Redeemer, and Protector of the souls of those who put their trust in Him (Psalm 9:10; 22:5).